cworreschk/countdown-clock/README.md

 To change the settings or to start the countdown/clock just go with your mouse pointer to the left side of the page.

 ## Copyright
-Copyright © 2012 by Christian Worreschk, MarSec.
+Copyright © 2012 by Christian Worreschk.

 ## License
 [European Union Public Licence V. 1.1](http://opensource.org/licenses/EUPL-1.1).